 How Group Therapy For Addiction Treatment Works

-While one-on-one therapy is necessary to recovery, group therapy can be just as integral.
+While one-on-one therapy is necessary to recovery, group therapy for substance abuse can be just as integral.
 A therapist leads a group of individuals to help them discuss any issues they may be facing in recovery.
 Groups might be very specific, targeting one particular problem.
 They can also be broader, consisting of individuals struggling through many types of addiction.

 What often helps the most is being able to listen to others with similar problems.
 Rarely will group therapy require everyone to speak.
 In most cases, just those people who are comfortable sharing their stories do so.
 However, the ability to listen to these stories and find out more about what other people are going through is often just what people beginning recovery need to feel less alone.